arthurdarma/477/ProjectPlan.md

 will be performed to identify any missing years, unit inconsistencies, or unusual values.
 Cleaning procedures will be applied as needed, including handling missing data and adjusting income values for inflation to allow meaningful comparisons.
 The data will then be analyzed using descriptive statistics, and visualizations of long-term trends.
+One potential analysis we are looking to do is to calculate a ‘housing affordability ratio,’ such as median house price divided by median household income, to quantitatively show how affordability changed over time.

 ## Ethical Data Handling
 This project uses publicly available datasets that do not include any personal or